learn-co-curriculum/react-hooks-jsx/README.md

 You'll mostly be using this method.
 It's important to correctly export your components, otherwise the tests can't access the code you've written, causing them to fail!

 ## Future labs
-It's very important to know how this stuff works on a high level, because most of the React code nowadays is being compiled in one way or another — be it using Webpack, Browserify or something else.
+It's very important to know how this stuff works on a high level, because most of the React code nowadays is being compiled in one way or another.
 However, we don't want to create unnecessary busywork for you.
-Every lab from now on already has the bundling stuff set up for you.
-You just need to run `npm start` to start the compiling process.
-This will watch your code anytime you save your code and reload your browser.
-That's it!
+Every lab from now on already has the JSX transforming stuff set up for you.
+You just need to run `npm install` and `npm start` to execute the JSX --> React run-able JavaScript process.

 ## Resources
 - Webpack: http://webpack.github.io